MartineauUK/Unbound-Asuswrt-Merlin/Readme.md

 	[✔] Firefox DNS-over-HTTPS (DoH) DISABLE/Blocker

 ```
-The script will remember the Auto Selected Options (for the *current* session) so you may include additional Auto install Option features
+The script will remember the Auto Selected Options (for the *current* session) so you may simply specify the additional Auto install Option feature(s)

+ e.g. include additional option

+     o3.
+Ad and Tracker Blocking

 ```
 e  = Exit Script